 At this point, I'm not sure what could be done. (a PvP trident would be perfect, but wouldn't pass polls) Surges were a solid attempt and I was expecting them to be viable, but clearly I was wrong.

 Believe magic to only be for support?
 Think again.
-It's as much of a combat skill as melee and range is.
+It's just as valid of a Pking style as melee and range is.

 09-Jan-2018 01:52:04 - Last edited on 11-Jan-2018 04:02:55 by Ferocire